shmam/wildfhir_demo/README.md

 - [ ] basic text responses -> JSON responses with HTTP codes
 - [ ] unit and acceptance tests
 - [ ] Swagger for documentation
+- [ ] Use FHIR data models
+- [ ] breaking this up into seperate files

 ## Notes for self